ecresswell/tauntonfestival/about-the-festival/register.md

 Our Festival affords opportunities for hundreds of young people from our local area to enjoy the Performing Arts and to develop their skills.
 The Friends and Benefactors Scheme provides essential support for the Festival’s activities, not least in financial terms.

-We invite you to join us and support Taunton Festival of the Arts for 2016.
+We invite you to join us and support Taunton Festival of the Arts.
 We offer two categories:-

 - Friends: Minimum donation £20
 - Benefactors: Minimum donation £60